FallingSnow/h265ize/README.md

 ### Dependencies
 - [HandBrake](https://handbrake.fr/) - Does all the encoding, absolutely necessary to do use the script at all.
 - [FFmpeg](https://www.ffmpeg.org/) - Used for things like detecting timing, audio/video/subtitle tracks, languages, and many, many other things.
-Also absolutely necessary.
+Also necessary.
 - [mkvtoolnix](https://www.bunkus.org/videotools/mkvtoolnix/) - Used for upconverting subs in MKVs, not necessary.
 - [vobsub2srt](https://github.com/ruediger/VobSub2SRT) - Used for upconverting subs, not necessary.